Awia00/Programming-Massively-Parallel-Hardware/Exercises/Week02/Doc/Task II.1.md

 ### e)
-I showcase a single unroll but it should generalize well to more than 1 unroll.
-I change the program in the following way.
-I assume that there is an even number of items in the list.
+I showcase a single unroll but it should generalize well to more than one unroll.
+Assuming that there is an even number of items in the list, I change the program in the following way:

     SEARCH:     LW R5, 0(R3)        /I1 Load item1
                 LW R8, 4(R7)        /I2 Load item2